'What I'd buy my dog for Christmas…'

 Clinical animal nutritionist Marjorie Chandler advises on those extra indulgences:

-A 20kg adult dog should have less than 80 calories a day in treats, which is roughly the amount a one-inch square of cheddar cheese or some dental chews contain.
+Overall, treats shouldn't make up more than 10% of your dog's daily calories.
+To put this into perspective, a 20kg dog should have less than 80 calories a day in treats.
 I'd also recommend lower-calorie treats for overweight dogs.
 Try giving your pet small amounts (no more than a handful) of unbuttered air-popped popcorn, or fruit and vegetables like sliced apples, carrots or broccoli.
 Play toys or food-dispensing balls are also a great option for tubby pets, especially as most dogs love interacting with their owners for treats.

 Finally, while the festive season can make it difficult to monitor all the foods that your pet has access to, you should always make sure products that are toxic to dogs are kept out of reach.
 This includes chocolate and ingredients such as xylitol, grapes, raisins, onions and garlic.
 Personally, I'd also advise steering clear of dried pigs' ears or similar chews, as these can be contaminated with bacteria and could cause your dog to become ill.'